- Setting up the Linksys WAP610N Dual-Band Wireless-N Access Point

-WAP610N is a Dual-Band Wireless-N Access Point that provides wireless capability to your wired network or upgrades your older wireless network to N-performance.
+The Linksys WAP610N Dual-Band Wireless-N Access Point provides wireless capability to your wired devices or upgrades your older wireless network to Wireless-N performance.
 It can operate in either 2.4 GHz or 5 GHz radio bands (selectable dual-band), and it is backward compatible with 802.11a/b/g standards.

-To set up the WAP610N, you need to do the following:
+To set up the Linksys WAP610N, you need to do the following:

 i.
 Connect the access point to the router